 had therapeutic qualities, and was capable of changing mood, physical condition or behaviour.

-attributed to the effect of the beer, and that it was not implied through the visuals or narrative that Kronenbourg had any therapeutic or restorative properties.
-They believed the ad implied that the characters were grateful for the unexpected offer of
+could be attributed to the effect of the beer, and that it was not implied through the visuals or narrative that Kronenbourg had any therapeutic or restorative properties.
+They believed the ad implied that the characters were grateful for the

 ASA Assessment: Complaint not upheld